edumserrano/playwright-adventures/demos/docker/README.md

 - the `-v '<path-to-cloned-repo>\demos\docker:/app'`: mounts the contents of the folder `<path-to-cloned-repo>\demos\docker` into the docker container at `/app`.
 - the `-v '/app/node_modules'`: is a way to exclude the `node_modules` folder from the mounted folder above.
 See [How to Mount a Docker Volume While Excluding a Subdirectory](https://www.howtogeek.com/devops/how-to-mount-a-docker-volume-while-excluding-a-subdirectory/).
 - the `mcr.microsoft.com/playwright:v1.40.1-jammy`: is the name and tag of the docker image to run.
 The tag used needs to match the same version of the `@playwright/test` npm package used by the app.
 - the `/bin/bash -c 'npm ci && npx playwright test --ui-port=<container-port> --ui-host=0.0.0.0'`: is the command that the docker image will execute.
 This command will run `npm ci` to install all the required packages and then starts the Playwright UI mode.
-The UI mode will be served from the container and it'll be acessible at `http://localhost:<random-port>`.
+The UI mode will be served from the container and it'll be accessible at `http://localhost:43008`.
 The UI mode URL will be displayed as part of the output of the `npm run test:ui` command.

 > [!Note]
 >